The Memorial 'Mob'

 Please do not introduce any non-native plants and only sow only where you have permission to do so.

 Having seen reports recently about the lack of meadows and wildflowers to encourage and support wildlife, we would like to invite communities and landowners to create Fields of Remembrance or Memorial Meadows if you prefer.
 We appreciate a mix of flowers will help create a better environment, but many flowers and plants hold significance as those which serve to remember, from daisies to forget-me-nots and bluebells to rosemary and of course poppies (red and purple of course).

 We would like one meadow in each county if possible, more if possible.

 Another suggestion is to create Routes of Remembrance, which would require support from local councils, highways and or railways to create a living memorial along main roads and rail networks (from planters on stations to railside properties - with permission of course).

 The team at The Memorial 'Mob' are not short of ideas and have ideas so far up until 2018, although some are not time limited to mark an event.
 Coming up:

-If you would like to help with any projects, we are looking for hiking clubs to help map routes and we are always interested in assistant researchers.
+If you would like to help with any projects, we are looking for hiking clubs to help map routes for some long distance walks/routes and we are always interested in assistant researchers and fundraisers.

 Military Working Dog Memorials